FNNDSC/pftree/README.rst

         callbacks.
 The <analysisDelayLength> denotes time (in seconds) to delay in the analysis loop -- useful for testing threading performance.

+        An optional [:<type>] can be specified.

+            :0  - write the 'l_file' to each outputdir, i.e. a simple 'ls'
+                  analog
+            :1  - write only the number of files analyzed to each outputdir, i.e. a summary.

+        For large trees, ':0' can take a significantly longer time than ':1'.

         [-x|--man]
         Show full help.